-Each Australian University is asked to conduct an internal process to nominate up to 10 unranked students.
+Each Australian University will conduct an internal process to nominate up to 10 students (nominees should not be ranked).
 Australian Universities should make nominations accessible to all eligible students enrolled at that university.

 Australian Universities should consider the eligibility and selection criteria when conducting their nomination process.